Dre Campbell Farm

 Its ingredients list Azadirachtin as one of the main elements that make the pesticide effective, killing the critters on contact.

-Depending on how you would like to apply it, be sure to follow the instructions on the container when using it in your garden.
+Depending on how you would like to apply it, follow the instructions on the container when using it in your garden.

 12. Azera

-Another great natural insecticide to use against this menace is Azera.
+Another excellent natural insecticide to use against this menace is Azera.
 The product uses extracts from neem trees and daisies that have been proven to work on most garden pests.

 Therefore, this organic insecticide will likely kill leaf-footed bugs and other species of Leptoglossus.